 Here are a few examples of how foreground helps to add more depth and highlight the subject:

 If you are shooting with your smart phone, the following step won’t really apply.
 Go ahead and skip through to the final step to improve your travel photos!

-Of course this is not a rule by any means.
+Of course, this is not a rule by any means.
 These are just the apertures I have found to help me capture sharper images while highlighting the subject with a shallower depth of field.
-A slightly shallower depth of field really goes a long ways with travel photography.
+A slightly shallower depth of field really goes a long way with travel photography.

 Utilizing Lens Compression In Your Photography

 Lens compression is how your lenses perception of depth changes between focal lengths.
 At longer focal lengths such as 70mm the distance between two objects begins to feel warped.
 What once looked miles away with your wide angle lens now looks like it’s immediately behind your subject.
 It’s a great in camera trick to really make a location feel larger than life.

 Below is a comparison showing how compression completely changes how a scale is perceived.
 A tighter lens size also allows to make places look more intense than they really are.